javeriaZ1131/Food-Ordering-System/README.md

 # Food-Ordering-System
-System created using C++ and File handling concept.
+System created using C++ and File handling concept.The system is based on the idea of ordering food from variety of cuisines available on different resturants  following the total bill generation.
+In addition to that there is also a delivery or pick up option according to the customer demands.

 #basic working